micmejia/bible-dump/AMPC/2 Peter/2 Pet 1.md

-For whoever lacks these qualities is blind, [[^h]spiritually] shortsighted, [^i]seeing only what is near to him, and has become oblivious [to the fact] that he was cleansed from his old sins.
+For whoever lacks these qualities is blind, [spiritually] shortsighted, seeing only what is near to him, and has become oblivious [to the fact] that he was cleansed from his old sins.